Janet Reno

-Early life
+Early life and education

 Reno was born in Miami, Florida.
 Reno's mother, Jane Wallace (née Wood), wrote a weekly home improvement column for The Miami News under a male pseudonym and later became an investigative reporter for the paper.
 Janet's father, Henry Olaf Reno (né Rasmussen), was an emigrant from Denmark and a reporter for the Miami Herald for 43 years.
-Janet Reno had three younger siblings: Mark; writer Robert Reno; and Maggy Hurchalla.
+Janet Reno had three younger siblings: Mark, writer Robert Reno, and Maggy Hurchalla.
 In 1943, the Reno family moved to a house in then-rural South Miami; it came with enough land to keep farm animals, including cows, chicken, ducks, goats, and turkeys.
 Reno helped her parents churn butter, which the family sold to make ends meet.

 As the family expanded, they outgrew the house and couldn't afford a larger one.
 Jane Reno decided to build a new home herself near the Everglades, learning masonry, electrical work, and plumbing for the task.
-The Reno family moved to the house Jane built when Janet 8 was years old.
+The Reno family moved to the house Jane built when Janet was 8 years old.
 The house would be Reno's lifelong home and a source of inspiration; she later said, "the house is a symbol to me that you can do anything you really want if it's the right thing to do and you put your mind to it."
 The Renos' lot for the house originally was 21 acres, some of which they later sold to pay for the children's education.

 Reno attended public school in Miami-Dade County, Florida.
 After she completed middle school in 1951, Reno's parents sent her to stay with her uncle who served as a U.S. military judge in Regensburg, Germany.
 There, Janet continued her education and traveled around Europe during breaks from school.
 After a year, Reno returned to Florida where she was a debating champion and salutatorian at Coral Gables Senior High School.
 In 1956 she enrolled at Cornell University, where she majored in chemistry, became president of the Women's Self-Government Association, and earned her room and board.
 After graduating from Cornell, Reno enrolled at Harvard Law School, one of 16 women in a class of 500 students.
 She graduated from Harvard in 1963.